moeenn/projects-cli/README.md

   -name string
         Name of project being initialized (default "sandbox") -template string
         Project template to use.
-Valid options are 'cpp', 'TODO' (default "cpp")
+Valid options are 'cpp', 'js' (default "cpp")
 ```

 ### Build from source